matteorinalduzzi/TTM/README.md

 The article is developed as follows: firstly we provide a brief overview of the high tides phenomenon in the Venice Lagoon and the techniques usually leveraged for estimating the sea level; secondly, we describe the process of data acquisition, data cleaning and data preparation performed in order to obtain the input datasets for our models; then we show how to use TTM models for both one-shot inference against the base pre-trained model and few-shot fine-tuning based on a sample of our data; finally, we present the obtained results, discuss the possible implications of the use of foundational models in time series forecasting and address how the current work could be expanded.

-The code for implementing this approach is provided in a [Jupyter notebook](ttm_venice_levels.ipynb).
+The code for implementing this approach is provided in the Jupyter Notebooks in this repository.

 Our aim with this article is that this approach offers a promising solution for time series forecasting tasks, particularly when combined with a user-friendly platform like watsonx.
 Specifically:
 1. **Feasibility of data science project:** A data science project leveraging publicly available data and open-source models (TTM by IBM Research) was created to predict tide levels in the Venice Lagoon.